 Selwyn is about 500 kilometres or five-and-a-half-hours' drive southwest of Sydney and about 540 kilometres or six hours' drive northeast of Melbourne.

 Another spot that'll have you towering above mere, grass-bound mortals is Hotham, the highest resort in Victoria.
-Like Thredbo, it comes with spectacular vistas and, on good days, promises bucket loads of powder.
+Like Thredbo, it comes with spectacular vistas and, on good days, promises bucketloads of powder.
 If you're keen to take a break from doing all the work yourself, casually join a dog sled ride, which involves a bunch of huskies whooshing you across the snow, or book a snow mobile journey in back country.
 In between conquering the mountain, you can slip into an on-snow day spa or grab a gluhwein (a traditional Austrian beverage with red wine, cinnamon, oranges and cloves) in your pick of 20 bars and restaurants.
-There's a bunch of hotels, lodges and chalets on Mount Hotham; alternatively, hob nob with richies at Dinner Plain, a village ten kilometres away that specialises in luxury stays and pretty, pretty snow gums.
+There are a bunch of hotels, lodges and chalets on Mount Hotham; alternatively, hob nob at Dinner Plain, a village ten kilometres away that specialises in luxury stays, pretty snow gums and an outdoor onsen.

 Mount Hotham is about 700 kilometres or eight hours' drive southwest of Sydney and about 380 kilometres or four-and-a-half hours' drive northeast of Melbourne.